 In other words, HCV may serve as a trigger for psoriasis if you’re already genetically prone to getting psoriasis.

-According to the Centers for Disease Control and Prevention, there are currently about 3.5 million people with chronic HCV in the United States.
+According to the Centers for Disease Control and Prevention, there are currently about

 How many people have both HCV and psoriasis?
 It’s hard to tell.
 More studies are needed to explore the link between HCV and psoriasis, as well as its prevalence in these populations.